edgelesssys/docs.edgeless.systems/marblerun/deployment/cloud.md

 ### Deploy MarbleRun

-You can run MarbleRun standalone on your Alibab Cloud ECS VM, see our [standalone guide](deployment/standalone.md).
+You can run MarbleRun standalone on your Alibaba Cloud ECS VM, see our [standalone guide](deployment/standalone.md).
 Alternatively, you can install a Kubernetes cluster, probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/), see our [Kubernetes guide](deployment/kubernetes.md) on how to install MarbleRun in minikube.

 ## Azure Kubernetes Services (AKS)